Xetibo/ReSet-Doc/sections/literature.typ

 compatible with GTK4 anyway.
 The general idea behind it was still useful and could be used to implement a new solution.
-Instead of returning each UI element in a tuple, saving it into a singleton would be much easier, especially when there are many UI widgets or with dynamically generated widgets.
+Instead of returning each UI element in a tuple, saving it into a singleton would be much easier, especially when there are many UI widgets or dynamically generated widgets.
 These can then be easily accessed and manipulated during the tests.

 #align(left, [#figure(sourcecode(```rs